SunnySuite/Sunny.jl/docs/dev_notes/interface_refactor.md

 SiteInfo(site::Int; S=1/2, g=2)
 ```

 one for each symmetry-distinct `site`.
-The parameter `S` gives the total angular momentum (units of $\hbar$), and `g` is a scalar or tensor that determines conversion from angular momentum to magnetic moment.
-Information about form factor corrections has been moved to the StructureFactor portion of the code.
+The parameter `S` specifies spin angular momentum as a half-integer multiple of $\hbar$.
+The parameter `g` is a scalar or tensor that determines conversion from angular momentum to magnetic moment.
+[Form factor corrections no longer appear here; these have been moved to the Structure Factor portion of the code.]

-If `SUN` is false then `siteinfo.S` determines the norm of dipoles in `sys.dipoles` corresponding to site `siteinfo.i`.
-If `SUN=true`, then all $S$ must be the same, and the size of each local Hilbert space is $N = 2S + 1$.
+If `SUN=false` then the model consists of dipoles with magnitude `siteinfo.S`.
+If `SUN=true` then the model consists of quantum coherent states in the spin-$S$ representation, corresponding to a local Hilbert space dimension $N = 2S + 1$.
+In the current implementation, `SUN=true` requires `S` to be uniform across sites.

 ## Setting interactions